MRMYSTERY003/sketchpy/README.md

 ### Parameters
     - color_sketch_from_svg
         - path -> path of the svg file
+        - no_of_processes -> no of individual branches the process the svg file
         - scale -> zoom value
         - x_offset -> amount of movemnt in x direction
         - y_offset -> amount of movemnt in y direction